 In The Studio’s Teacher Area, we bring together the most relevant resources from across The Studio, alongside bespoke curriculum-based material, to support music teaching at Key Stages 3 to 5.
 Resources cover:

-- exploration of repertoire with a particular focus on GCSE and A Level set works and themes
+- exploration of repertoire with a particular focus on GCSE and A Level set works and themes, including our BrightSparks resources

 - wider background to the use of music in film, dance and theatre, unpicking techniques and terminology